Last Updated: April 29, 2024

 My Chemical Romance's debut album, "I Brought You My Bullets, You Brought Me Your Love," was released in 2002.
 After the album gained some traction with fans, the band was signed to Reprise Records in 2003.
 They released their second album, "Three Cheers for Sweet Revenge," in 2004, shortly after which Matt Pelissier was replaced with Bob Bryar on drums.
 The album went platinum a year after its release.

-After the break up, Way began working on solo music projects.
+After the breakup, Way began working on solo music projects.
 He released a solo album, "Hesitant Alien," in September of 2014 and subsequently performed at a number of music festivals.
-He has continued releasing solo music, some of which features his brother Mikey on bass guitar.
+He has continued releasing solo music, some of which feature his brother Mikey on bass guitar.
 When he performs as a solo artist, he does so with a live band and calls the act Gerard Way and The Hormones.
-In 2020, he wrote an original song featuring singer Judith Hill which appears on the second season of "The Umbrella Academy."
+In 2020, he wrote an original song featuring singer Judith Hill, which appears in the second season of "The Umbrella Academy."

 Gerard Way